imsc-rosetta/imsc-rosetta-specification/styles.md

 if the style attribute in _d_default is modified, only styles applicable to div may be referenced.

+_r_default and _r_vertical MAY contain style references to p_al_xxx as a way to set the default alignment/justification for the whole file.

 ### alignment/justification.

 Note that start means side (including top/bottom) where the first character will be closest to.